sgamon/star-smuggler/rules.md

-and leaves, he automatically takes personal equipment with him, you are unable to take it back regardless of cunning (although you can try to use your cunning to have him continue working for you without pay for that day, see
+and leaves, he automatically takes personal equipment with him, you are unable to take it back regardless of cunning (although you can try to use your cunning to have him continue working for you without pay for that day, see R<a href="#220A">220A</a>).
-<a href="#R220">R220</a>A).

-### <a name="R223">Acquiring Equipment without Purchase (R223B)</a>
+### <a name="R223B">Acquiring Equipment without Purchase (R223B)</a>
 Certain events may allow you to find intact or damaged equipment without spending money.
 In addition, if you defeat others in combat, you may take any equipment or valuables they have (indicated in the event), assuming it wasn’t damaged or destroyed in battle.
 Damaged equipment that you can move can also be taken.

 You take prisoners after combat only if so indicated in the event paragraph.
 Otherwise, those who are not killed are assumed to escape.

 Each person you encounter will have “pocket change” in Secs equal to a 1d6 cross-indexed with the system’s wealth code on table <a href="#R241">R241</a>.
 Ignore any fractional Secs of pocket change.
 In other words, pocket change is base price of 1 S times multiplier given on that table.

 ## <a name="R224">R224 Encounters</a>